upper-town/web_app/README.md

 ## Tests

-To run the test suite, simply run `bin/rails test`
+To run the test suite, simply run `bin/rails test` and `bin/rails test:system`

 For a given feature, there are different types of tests we can run: unit tests, request tests, and system tests.
 In terms of time to write and compute time to